microfetch/microfetch-assembly/README.md

 starting a new pipeline when the previous one completes.
 To do this, make sure the `API_URL` in the `docker-compose.yml` points to an active API instance.

+You will need a `confindr_database.tar.gz` file in the `./Docker` directory for the image to build.

 You will also need an environment file to allow the pipeline to save data to Digital Ocean's Spaces.
 Create this file if it does not exist in the root directory.